Does it seem like as soon as your paycheck hits your checking account, you’ve already spent it all?

 “Spending money is a mindset,” said Jason Hennessey, founder and CEO of Hennessey Digital.
 “I like to think of each purchase in terms of the amount of time I had to work to earn the money to pay for that item.
 It gives me perspective on the value of my time and the cost of a purchase that I’m considering.”

 Taking the extra time to think about a purchase before making it may prevent you from buying things you don’t really need.

 “I monitor my impulse purchases,” said Misty Larkins, president of Relevance.
 “If I see something I want to buy that I hadn’t budgeted for, I do one of two things based on the cost.
 If it’s less than $25, I usually allow myself to buy it, but I keep this to once a day.
 If it’s over $25, I wait until the next day to buy it.
 If I’m still thinking about the item and willing to go back to the store or enter my details online, I can get it.”

 “One thing my wife and I do to save money is to buy in bulk,” said Stephen Dalby, founder of Gabb Wireless.
 “Yes, it’s a necessity as quickly as our family goes through things, but there are also discounts involved in buying large quantities of something at once.
 Don’t just look to stores like Costco and Sam’s, though.
 Office supply stores may also offer a surprising number of items you go through quickly.”

 Make Purchases and Pay Bills With a Rewards Card

-“Consider using a rewards card on bills and daily necessities,” said Steve Schnall, founder and CEO of Quontic Bank.
+“Consider using a rewards card on bills and daily necessities,” said Steve Schnall, founder and former CEO of Quontic Bank.
 “The right card will pay you back in cash or points.”